tprynn/ista116-advertising/Readme.md

 Introduction
 ========================
 This package of bash and R scripts performs some simple p-value testing on "bundles" of Google Adwords terms, with the end goal of answering the question: "Do similar search terms sell for similar prices?"
 Spoiler: yes.
+Analysis and details are in Paper.pdf.

 Created for ISTA 116 final project at the University of Arizona.
 This project uses data from the [open advertising dataset](https://code.google.com/p/open-advertising-dataset/).

 Workflow
 ========================